Universal framework for anisotropic particles with resonance laws and splitting: Abstract

 \section{Abstract}

-Nanophotonics enables unprecedented control over light-matter interactions, yet conventional isotropic materials limit the spectral range and richness of mode responses in subwavelength structures.
-Anisotropic subwavelength particles---ubiquitous in natural and engineered systems---offer new degrees of freedom that couple geometry and material properties, unlocking previously inaccessible spectral regions.
-Here, we establish a universal quasistatic framework describing the eigenmodes and resonance conditions of uniaxial and biaxial nanoparticles.
-Closed-form solutions reveal axial-permittivity sum rules and a fundamental material-anisotropy-induced symmetry breaking, manifesting as resonance splitting and novel radiation patterns.
-Generalizing the theory to ellipsoids provides geometric tunability of the multispectral response, while analytic predictions of quality factors elucidate how anisotropy governs mode localization and energy loss.
-Full-wave simulations of h-BN and $\alpha$-MoO$_3$ nanoparticles confirm the theory and highlight its predictive power.
-This framework unifies the understanding of anisotropic nanostructures across optics, thermal transport, and magnetism, opening pathways to a new generation of photonic devices with tunable multispectral response and controlled emission patterns, including directional detectors and spectrally selective mid infrared sensors.
+Nanophotonics enables precise control over light-matter interactions, though most established design frameworks for subwavelength nanoparticles rely on isotropic materials.
+Uniaxial and biaxial particles---common in natural and engineered systems---introduce new degrees of freedom coupling geometry and material properties, unlocking multispectral and directional response in previously unexplored spectral regions.
+We present a universal full-wave framework for eigenmodes and resonances in such nanoparticles.
+Closed-form solutions reveal axial-permittivity sum rules and anisotropy-induced symmetry breaking, producing resonance splitting and novel radiation patterns.
+Generalizing to ellipsoids enables geometric tuning of multispectral response, while analytic quality factors elucidate mode localization and loss.
+Full-wave simulations of h-BN and $\alpha$-MoO3 particles confirm the theory.
+This framework unifies the understanding of anisotropic nanostructures across optics, magnetism, and thermal transport, opening pathways to a new generation of photonic devices with tunable multispectral response and controlled emission with direct applications in sensing and imaging.